Sub-Nyquist Sampling of Short Pulses: Introduction

-The current paper is organized as follows.
+The paper is organized as follows.
 In Section~\ref{sec:problem} we introduce the notation and basic problem definition.
-Section~\ref{sec:prior_work} describes existing methods of sampling multipulse signals and their drawbacks.
 Since the main tool in our analysis is Gabor frames, in Section~\ref{sec:approx} we recall basic facts and definitions from Gabor theory and show that truncated Gabor series provide a good approximation for time limited functions.
 Based on this observation, in Section~\ref{sec:sampling}, we introduce a sub-Nyquist sampling scheme for multipulse signals.
-We analyze its performance in the presence of noise in Section~\ref{sec:noisy}.
-Section~\ref{sec:related_work} points out connections to recently developed sampling methods.
+In Section~\ref{sec:generalizations} we show that our system can also be used to efficiently sample radar-like signals, who are sparse in time and frequency.
+Section~\ref{sec:related_work} points out connections to recently developed sampling methods, while Section~\ref{sec:gen_impl} is devoted to implementation issues.
 The important part of our design are Gabor windows, which we review in Section~\ref{sec:windows}.
 In particular, we summarize several methods to generate compactly supported Gabor frames.
 We demonstrate our theory by several numerical examples in Section~\ref{sec:simulations}.
-Hardware considerations and further applications are part of the follow up paper.